steveswinsburg/fhirbdd/README.md

 ```

 ---
-FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+FHIR® and the flame icon are the registered trademark of HL7 and are used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of the contents of this website by HL7.